 The point is that SMS marketing is underrated and underappreciated.

-The likelihood of getting your message to the intended target is vastly higher than with email, PPC, organic, or social.
+Leaders in the space like CDYNE know the likelihood of getting your message to the intended target with an SMS service is vastly higher than with email, PPC, organic, or social.

 But nothing great comes without its catch.

 It’s neither ethical nor legal to send unsolicited messages with text-message marketing.

 You need a written opt-in.

 Fortunately, customers have an easy way to opt themselves in — or out — straight from their mobile phones with most text-marketing services.